 There will be times when you are unable to help the customer and you will need to connect them to the right person.
 Notice that we said “connect” and not “transfer.”
 Customers who are “transferred” frequently feel like they are being passed off.
 They also complain that having to tell their story to more than one person is just a waste of time.
 And the word “connect” just sounds a whole lot friendlier than the word “transfer.”

 Say you need to connect the caller with the shipping department.
-In this case you would say, “To get the information that will answer your question, I will need to connect you with the shipping department.
+In this case, you would say, “To get the information that will answer your question, I will need to connect you with the shipping department.
 Would that be all right?”

 Then make sure that someone is there in the shipping department to take the call and field the help request.
-When the shipping department answers, be sure to introduce the caller, and explain the reason for the telephone call.
+When the shipping department answers, be sure to introduce the caller and explain the reason for the telephone call.
 You should also stay on the line for a moment to be sure that the caller is being helped.

-Ask Before Putting the Caller on Hold
+Putting the caller on hold

 There is absolutely nothing that is more maddening than being put on hold as soon as your call has been picked up.
 That’s one of the cardinal rules of phone etiquette.
 And the worst thing about this is that it is a common occurrence.
 The person who answers the phone puts you on hold even before they get to hear your voice.
 Sound familiar?
 It is easily one of the worst things people fret about when calling customer service.

 So then the next question is, how long is too long when putting people on hold?
 The general rule of thumb is that you should not leave anyone on hold for more than a minute.

-If you really do have a pressing matter that demands your immediate attention for more than a minute, get back to the customer, explain to them that you are really busy now, and transfer them to someone who can speak with them immediately.
+If you really do have a pressing matter that demands your immediate attention for more than a minute, get back to the customer, explain to them that you are really busy, and transfer them to someone who can speak with them immediately.

 Being on hold can be really frustrating, and if you don’t handle it correctly, there’s a good chance that they’ll never call back.

-Make Time for a Proper Ending
+Make time for a proper ending

-Whether you’ve helped solve the customer’s inquiry or not, ending the call needs to done the right way.
+Whether you’ve helped solve the customer’s inquiry or not, ending the call needs to be done the right way.
 Once again, it’s all about being as polite and warm as possible to the caller.

 Don’t make it feel as if you are in a rush to get off the phone with the caller.
 First and foremost, you need to ask them if there is anything else that you can help them with.